gsamokovarov/jump/README.md

 #### PowerShell

-Add the line below needs to your profile, located by typing `$PROFILE` in Powershell:
+Add the line below needs to your profile, located by typing `$PROFILE`:

 ```
 Invoke-Expression (&jump shell pwsh | Out-String)